Improving higher education through innovative student-centred pedagogy – Pedagogical Leadership in Africa

-PEDAL is establishing a network of academics in African universities to help transform graduate education and its outcomes by embedding innovative pedagogy within graduate social science programmes.
-By enriching the educational experience for both instructors and learners, the partnership will enhance the capacity of academic staff and improve students’ capability to contribute to economic growth and social development.
+The Pedagogical Leadership in Africa (PedaL) partnership established a network of academics in African universities to help transform graduate education and its outcomes, by embedding innovative pedagogy within graduate social science programmes.

 PedaL embraced a unique and holistic approach to teaching and learning:

 - Capacity development in student-centred pedagogical skills for university teaching staff.
 This includes “flipped classroom”, contextual case studies, simulations, role plays, and threshold concept tools aimed at maximising learning outcomes among students.